Weekly Judicial Update - July 20, 2026

 Judicial Update reports each week on activity during the previous week in new federal court vacancies, court nominations and confirmations of Article III (lifetime tenure) judges.
 For a masterlist of confirmations and judicial vacancies and nominees to fill these vacancies plus judicial nominee biographies, see Federal Section of NationsCourts.com.

-The following table shows vacancies and nominations pending as of Saturday, May 31, 2025 (see vacancies and nominations).
+The following table shows vacancies and nominations (including future vacancies for which nominees have been named) pending as of Friday, July 17, 2026 (for details, see vacancies and nominations).

 |